Used Vauxhall Corsa-e Review

 Ginny Says

-“The Corsa-e was a car which was always dancing around the maximum price for the the long-lost government grant, so Vauxhall kept messing with the trim names and specs.
-It makes comparing used cars tricky.”
+“The Corsa-e was a car which was always dancing around the max price for the the long-lost government grant, so Vauxhall kept messing with the trim specs.
+It makes comparing used cars tricky, but most have decent equipment and are good value.”

 Tom Says